10 Game Engines To Check Out

 So You Have A Game Engine.
 Now What?

 Well, of course, you need to learn how to use the engine you picked.
 The engine home pages are a good place to start.
-But beyond that, you probably want to learn a little bit about game design.
-I would suggest starting with the 4 Traits That Make a Game Fun.
+But beyond that, you probably want to learn a little bit about game development and game design.
+I would suggest checking out the 4 Traits That Make a Game Fun.
 Then after that keep learning!
 I feel like game development is kind of like being an artist.
 It is something you can learn and improve on for the rest of your life!